H. R. Haldeman: Role in Watergate

 Haldeman was one of the various key figures in the Watergate scandal.

 The "Smoking Gun" tape revealed that Nixon instructed Haldeman to have the CIA pressure the FBI into dropping its Watergate investigation.
 Nixon instructed him to tell the CIA that the investigation would "open up the whole Bay of Pigs thing again".
 In his book, Haldeman later wrote: "It seems that in all those references to the Bay of Pigs, he was actually referring to the Kennedy assassination."
 He also said that Nixon might have been reminding CIA Director Richard Helms that the CIA assassination attempts on Fidel Castro may have triggered the assassination of Kennedy.

 The unexplained 18 1/2 minute gap in Nixon's Oval Office recordings occurred during a discussion that included the President and Haldeman on June 20, 1972.

 Nixon requested the resignations of Haldeman and Ehrlichman in what has been described as a long and emotional meeting at Camp David.
-Haldeman resigned, and the resignations were announced on April 30, 1973.
-In a phone conversation shortly after the resignations, Nixon told Haldeman that he loved him like his brother.
-On the eve of Nixon's resignation, Haldeman asked for a full pardon along with a full pardon of Vietnam War draft dodgers.
-He argued that pardoning the draft dodgers would take some of the heat off him.
+Haldeman complied, and his resignation was announced on April 30, 1973 along with those of Ehrlichman and US Attorney General Richard Kleindienst.
+In a telephone conversation shortly after the resignations, Nixon told Haldeman that he loved him like his brother.
+On the eve of Nixon's own resignation that August, Haldeman requested a full pardon for himself along with a full pardon for Vietnam War draft resisters, arguing that pardoning the latter would take some of the heat off of him.
 Nixon refused.

 On January 1, 1975, Haldeman was convicted of conspiracy, obstruction of justice, and three counts of perjury.
 He was sentenced to serve 2 1/2 to 8 years, subsequently commuted to 1 to 4 years.
 In Lompoc Federal Prison, Haldeman worked in a facility testing sewage.
 On December 20, 1978, after serving 18 months, Haldeman was released on parole.